 Kylemore Abbey Connemara

 Kylemore Abbey is a large 19th century lakeside castle in the heart of Connemara, surrounded by mountains.
-In its hay-day, as a luxurious mansion complete with vast walled gardens, it must have seemed like a Shangri-la in the distance of the untamed wilderness that is Connemara.
+In its hay-day, as a luxurious mansion complete with vast walled gardens, it must have seemed like Shangri-la in the middle of the untamed wilderness that is Connemara.
 Built by Mitchell Henry in 1867 for himself, his wife Margaret and their nine children, who would have enjoyed a fairy tale childhood, had their mother not died so young.
 She died just 3 years after it was finished and although Mitchell stayed on for another 30 years never remarrying, he too fell on hard times and sold it to the Duke and Duchess of Manchester, who enjoyed this luxurious lifestyle under the patronage of her rich American father Henry Zimmerman.
-It eventually passed into the hands of the nuns of the Benedictine order who had been displaced during World War 1 from their convent in Ypres, for the sum of £48,000 in 1920.
+It eventually passed into the hands of the nuns of the Benedictine order who had been displaced during World War 1 from their convent in Yprés, for the sum of £48,000 in 1920.

-The nuns then opened a day school for local girls, an international boarding school and guesthouse, as well as devoting themselves to a life of prayer and hard work.
-Kylemore Abbey was self sufficient due to the farm and gardens.
-But far from an imagined mood of hard work, austerity and solemnity, the girls and indeed the nuns themselves, seem to have revelled in the beauty and tranquility of this unique place in which they had chosen to live, learn, work, play and pray.
-It is said 'that you never closer to God then in a garden.
 Sr Benedict who took the garden over single-handedly in 1958 describes it as 'her secret haven of peace and tranquillity'.
 Which is very much the feeling you get there today not only in the magnificent restored Victorian gardens and greenhouses, but in the Kylemore Abbey itself which is now open to the public.
 In the library the tray is set for tea, Irish nuns of all orders are legends in hospitality.
 The serene little church is newly restored and there are lovely lakeside nature walks.
 I cannot recommend Kylemore Abbey highly enough and although busy, there is plenty of space to be alone and contemplative, which comes naturally in such a beautiful place.

-10 Other things to do near Kylemore Abbey.........
+10 Other things to do and see in the area are....

 6 Or if you are a landlubber Drive on a bit further to Claddagh Duff where you can cross over to Omney island at low tide, for stunning view of wind and wave lashed High Island.

-9 Ballyconeely is the wild west, stormed lashed beaches, with little cottages tucked in a under stone outcrops with nets and lobster pots piled up against turf stacked against gables, its a step back in time if you can ignore the holiday homes?
+9 Ballyconeely is the wild west, stormed lashed beaches, with little cottages tucked in a under stone outcrops with nets and lobster pots piled up against turf stacked against gables, its a step back in time if you can ignore the holiday homes.

 For more Sacred Places in Ireland please click here